Letters from Iwo Jima: Plot

 In 2005, Japanese archaeologists explore tunnels on Iwo Jima, where they find something in the dirt.

-Iwo Jima, 1944.
-Private First Class Saigo, a conscripted baker who misses his wife and daughter, is digging beach trenches with his platoon when Lieutenant General Tadamichi Kuribayashi arrives to take command of the garrison.
+In 1944 Iwo Jima, Private First Class Saigo, a conscripted baker who misses his wife and newly born daughter, is digging beach trenches with his platoon when Lieutenant General Tadamichi Kuribayashi arrives to take command of the garrison.
 He saves Saigo from a beating by Captain Tanida for being "unpatriotic", and orders the garrison to tunnel underground defenses throughout the island.

 Kuribayashi and Lieutenant Colonel Baron Takeichi Nishi, a famous Olympic gold medalist show jumper, clash with the other officers, who disagree with Kuribayashi's defense in depth strategy.
-Kuribayashi learns that Japan cannot send reinforcements, and thus believes that the tunnels and mountain defenses stand a better chance for holding out.
+Kuribayashi learns that Japan cannot send reinforcements and thus believes that the tunnels and mountain bunkers stand a better chance of holding out than relying entirely on the beach defenses.
 Poor nutrition and unsanitary conditions take their toll, and many die of dysentery.
 Replacement troops arrive, including Superior Private Shimizu, whom Saigo suspects is a spy from the Kempeitai sent to report on disloyal soldiers.

 Soon, American aircraft and warships bombard the island.
 A few days later, U.S. Marines land and suffer heavy casualties, but they overcome the beach defenses and attack Mount Suribachi.
-While delivering a message from Captain Tanida, Saigo overhears Kuribayashi's retreat orders over the radio; Colonel Adachi begs him to authorize honorable suicide, which is denied.
-Adachi disobeys and authorizes mass suicide anyway.
-The entire unit dies, except Saigo and Shimizu, who decide to retreat and fight on.
+While delivering a message from Captain Tanida to Colonel Adachi, Saigo overhears Kuribayashi's retreat orders over the radio; Adachi instead orders his unit to commit honorable suicide.
+Many soldiers obey except Saigo and Shimizu, the former of whom convinces the latter to retreat and fight on.

-The Mount Suribachi survivors make a run for friendly lines, but Marines ambush and wipe them out, except Saigo and Shimizu.
-The two reach safety, but are accused by Lieutenant Ito of cowardice.
+The Mount Suribachi survivors make a run for friendly lines, but Marines ambush and slaughter them.
+Saigo and Shimizu reach safety but are accused by Lieutenant Ito of cowardice.
 They are about to be summarily executed when Kuribayashi arrives and confirms his order to retreat.
-Against Kuribayashi's orders, Ito leads an attack on US positions and many soldiers are killed.
+Against Kuribayashi's orders, Ito leads an attack on US positions, and many soldiers are killed.
 Lt.
 Col. Nishi reprimands Ito for his insubordination; in response, Ito leaves carrying several land mines and intends to throw himself under a US tank.
 Shimizu reveals to Saigo that he was dishonorably discharged from the Kempeitai because he disobeyed an order to kill a family's dog.
-Nishi is eventually blinded by shrapnel, and orders his men to withdraw before committing suicide.
+Nishi befriends a wounded Marine and then reads a letter from the Marine's mother after he dies, garnering sympathy from the Japanese soldiers.
+Nishi is eventually blinded by shrapnel and orders his men to withdraw before committing suicide.